na4zagin3/epar/README.md

 filename ::= <non-space-character>+ | '"' <yaml:nb-double-one-line> '"' /* See https://yaml.org/spec/1.2/spec.html#nb-double-one-line */
 ```

+The file separator in a filename is `/` regardless of environments, including Windows.

+A filename MUST NOT contain current-directory references (i.e., `.`) or parent-directory references (i.e., `..`).
+For example, `a/./b.txt` is NOT a valid filename; meanwhile `a/.b.txt` IS a valid filename.

+Each file section SHOULD have a unique filename.

 #### File Section Metadata

 File Section Metadata is a YAML document representing an YAML Object.